akka/akka/akka-docs/src/main/paradox/remoting-artery.md

     * If a certificate is stolen, it can only be used to connect to the cluster from a node reachable via a hostname that is trusted in the certificate.
 It would require tampering with DNS to allow other nodes to get access to the cluster (however, tampering DNS might be easier in an internal setting than on internet scale).
-* Have a CA and then keys/certificates, one for each node, and *enable*  host name checking.
+* Have a CA for whole cluster, one key/certificate pair for each node, and *enable* host name checking.
     * Basically like internet HTTPS but that you only trust the internal CA and then issue certificates for each new node.
     * Needs a PKI, the CA certificate is trusted on all nodes, the individual certificates are used for authentication.
     * Only the CA certificate and the key/certificate for a node is distributed.